Ultimate Guide on 24 Parts of a Bathtub: Names, Functions & Diagram

 Bathtub Headrest

-A bathtub headrest is a comfortable and supportive cushion or contoured pillow that cradles the user’s head and neck while soaking in the bathtub.
+A bathtub headrest is a cushion or contoured pillow that supports and cradles the user’s head and neck while in the tub.

 Tile or Surrounding